 Little did I know that I would run into Moritz from Storck, but let’s go in order.

 After reviewing the initial shots, I had to delete them completely.
-I was mumbling complete nonsense.
-My head wasn’t functioning.
+I was mumbling complete nonsense, and my head wasn’t functioning.

 Fortunately, I managed to get myself together afterward.
-Based on a suggestion from one of the commenters, I found Wheeltop and their 12-speed wireless electronic groupset.
+A commenter suggested Wheeltop, and I found their 12-speed wireless electronic groupset.
 The exact specifications and price haven’t been specified yet, but it’s expected to range between $300 and $400.
-This aggressive pricing is likely set to penetrate the market.
+This aggressive pricing should capture market share.

 This groupset has an integrated battery in both the RD and FD.
-The shifters are a combination of SRAM and Shimano.
+The shifters combine SRAM and Shimano elements.
 So, you shift the FD with just one button and the RD with buttons similar to Shimano Di2.

-I visited Magene, where I wanted to try out their new ecosystem.
+I visited Magene to check out their new ecosystem.
 Their bike computers will be able to connect lights, sensors, and the L508 radar.
-I particularly liked the haptic feedback on the armband HR sensor when the radar detects a car.
-Mega cool!
+I especially liked the haptic feedback on the armband HR sensor when the radar detects a car.
+It’s mega cool!

-Magene also introduced its new bike computer – the C606.
-It seems to be a direct competitor to touch-screen bike computers.
+Magene also introduced its new bike computer, the C606.
+It’s a direct competitor to touch-screen bike computers.
 I tried out its controls, and it provided good responsiveness.
-However, during filming, the computer was relatively slow.
-It was still a prototype, after all.
+But during filming, the computer was pretty slow.
+It was still a prototype, though.
+UPDATE: You can read my Magene C606 review here.

 I also discovered several other cool bikes, such as Nino Schurter’s special edition bike to celebrate his 34 World Cup victories, Canyon Aeroad from Paris-Roubaix of Mathieu van der Poel, and Mads Pedersen’s Trek Madone.
 I was also intrigued by Taco van der Hoorn and Ben Healey’s bikes with super narrow handlebars.
 And the cherry on top was the Scott Foil RC Liquid and Loïc Bruni’s Specialized downhill bike.

 However, the day’s biggest highlight was testing the Campagnolo Super Record WRL.
-I dare say I was one of the few people who had the opportunity to try out the set.
+I’d say I was one of the few people who got to try it out.
 And my impressions?
-Not very positive.
+Not great.

-Normal shifting is fast and precise.
-No problem there.
-But the shifting performance was very poor at higher watts, let alone during a sprint.
-It felt like the chain skips.
-To have some fresh comparison, I borrowed a bike with Shimano 105 Di2 afterward.
+Normal shifting is fast and precise—no problem there.
+But the shifting performance was terrible at higher watts, let alone during a sprint.
+It felt like the chain was skipping.
+Then I borrowed a bike with Shimano 105 Di2 to compare.
 The 105 won, hands down.

 Furthermore, I couldn’t get used to the very unintuitive shift buttons.
 And, of course, there’s the appearance and price.
 This groupset simply didn’t turn out well.
 Only someone who doesn’t understand bikes would buy it.
-I even think that die-hard Campagnolo fans will have a reason to switch to Shimano or SRAM.
+I even think die-hard Campagnolo fans will switch to Shimano or SRAM.

-Anyway, due to my fatigue, it was time to go and take some rest.
+Anyway, I was exhausted, so I went home to rest.
 I didn’t manage to finish the third video on Friday, and I edited it on Saturday morning and even on the train on my way home, where, by the way, I’m writing this report.
-Anyway, it gained the most views in the first 2 hours of all my videos.
+It gained the most views in the first 2 hours of all my videos.
 Incredible.

-So, please allow me to express my gratitude for all the feedback.
-Never in my wildest dreams did I imagine they would be watched so much and that I would surpass 1000 subscribers.
-That was my goal for this year, and look.
-It only took a visit to Eurobike “a little bit of work.”
+So, thanks to all of you for the feedback.
+I never imagined the videos would be watched so much that I’d hit 1000 subscribers.
+That was my goal for this year, and look, it only took a visit to Eurobike and “a little bit of work.”

 I felt like I didn’t belong among other press people when I visited the press center.
 I met “big fishes” like DC Rainmaker, GP Lama, or Ollie from GCN.
 The first two also run a “one-man show” and are humble, but the bigger outlets usually have better equipment, more people, more experience, and more resources.
-So it’s easy to be afraid when you only have iPhone and poor English.
-But somehow, I made it.
+So it’s easy to be afraid when you only have an iPhone and poor English.
+But somehow, I pulled it off.
 My videos got tons of views.
 Thanks to all of you.

 So, again, THANK YOU!